 2. When and how do I sign up for the Grant for Graduate Students with Children?The Grant for Graduate Students with Children application is located on the Office of Graduate Education Engage website.
 In the 2021-2022 Academic Year, you can submit your application between August 1, 2021 and September 30, 2021.
 If you miss this deadline, you may still apply, but your approved grant will not be disbursed until after the spring deadline.

-If you enroll in the spring 2022 term, you can apply by February 28, 2022 for a prorated grant in the form of a half award.
+If you enroll in the spring 2022 term, you can apply in the spring for a prorated grant in the form of a half award.

 3. I am currently on nonresident doctoral thesis research status, can I still receive the grant?